laramies/theHarvester/README.md

 Active:
 -------
--Port scanning and takeover options: this option will create connection to the hosts discovererd -DNS brute force: this plugin will run a dictionary brute force enumeration -DNS reverse lookup: reverse lookup of ip´s discovered in order to find hostnames -DNS TDL expansion: TLD dictionary brute force enumeration
+-DNS brute force: this plugin will run a dictionary brute force enumeration -DNS reverse lookup: reverse lookup of ip´s discovered in order to find hostnames -DNS TDL expansion: TLD dictionary brute force enumeration